jorishr/website-text-translator/README.md

 ### Nested text elements

+All nested elements are treated as separate text nodes by the program.
+This is perfectly fine when you run the program for the very first time.

-The simple changes discussed above are not the only changes that might occur and it's impossible to predict all possible permutations for an element with an _existing text-id_.
+The simple changes discussed above, however, are not the only changes that might occur and it's impossible to predict all possible permutations for an element with an _existing text-id_.
 For example, you may decide to add various span elements, an anchor tag and an `<em>` tag to a paragraph element with an existing text-id.
-All nested elements will be treated as separate text nodes by the program.
-This is perfectly fine when you run the program for the very first time.

-However, when during your future development you introduce structural changes to an existing element it is highly recommended to _remove the existing text-id_ for that element.
+If you introduce such structural changes during your future development work it is highly recommended to _remove the existing text-id_ for that element.

 Structural changes are changes that, for example, introduce additional HTML elements inside an existing element.
 Another example would be when you remove a span element from an existing paragraph.
 Every change that substantially changes the number or order of existing text nodes inside an element are considered structural changes that require removal of the existing text-id on the affected element(s).

 By removing the existing text-id the program will generate a new key for each text node in the correct order and the old key-value pairs will be purged.

-In the example below the paragraph has multiple text nodes and a nested ``:
+In the example below the paragraph has multiple text nodes and nested elements:

 ```html
 <!-- your original html after the first run of the program -->